armoniacore/armonia-vite/docs/docs/ssr.md

 ### Reset options

-The plugin will reset the `entryFileNames` when building in production but only for the server side code, your client side code is untouched.
+Armonia will reset the `entryFileNames` when building in production but only for the server side code, your client side code is untouched.

 `rollupOptions.output.entryFileNames = '[name].js'`